Tools and powers

 There is no 'one size fits all' approach to dealing with matters of Antisocial Behaviour.
 The agencies will however consider early intervention opportunities before progressing to formal approaches, such as legislative powers granted under the Antisocial Behaviour, Crime and Policing Act 2014.

 Under this legislation, Runnymede have implemented 2 Public Space Protection Orders (PSPO's) - one located in an area of Addlestone and the other in an area of Englefield Green.
-Both were implemented in June 2018.
+Both were implemented in June 2018 and will expire in June 2024.
+Additionally, the Borough has a ‘Dog related’ PSPO.

-Under the legislation, victims of Antisocial Behaviour are able, and encouraged, to request an ASB Case Review known as a Community Trigger.
-The Community Trigger gives victims and communities the right to request a review of their case where a local threshold is met, and to bring agencies together to take a joined up, problem-solving approach to find a solution for the victim.
+Under the legislation, victims of Antisocial Behaviour are able, and encouraged, to request an ASB Case Review (previously known as a Community Trigger).
+The ASB Case Review gives victims and communities the right to request a review of their case where a local threshold is met, and to bring agencies together to take a joined up, problem-solving approach to find a solution for the victim.
+More information is available online.

 Help us improve this website